ShemmyYo/AdoBoutigue/README.md

 When designing GamerOnBoard store, I focused on creating a user-friendly, visually appealing e-commerce website with a responsive design and focused on implementing a secure and easy-to-navigate online shopping experience.
 One of my prorities was also to be able to optimise website for search engines (SEO) to improve organic visibility.

 I ensured to include high-quality backlinks from reputable websites in the board game industry, gaming communities, and related niches.
-The Customer is encourage to leave reviews and ratings, which can enhance GamerOnBoard visibility in local and product-specific search results.
+The Customer is encourage to buy, like product and as a future function, reviews and rate, which can enhance GamerOnBoard visibility in local and product-specific search results.

 # Project Goal

 The goal of this project was to build a Full-Stack site based on business logic used to control a centrally-owned dataset.
-Page will have to have an authentication mechanism and provide paid access to the site's data and/or other activities based on the dataset, such as the purchase of a product/service.
-It is also a goal to implement SEO and create a dummy social media product page.
+Page has an authentication mechanism and provides paid access to the site's data and allows the user to purchase a product.
+It was also my goal to implement SEO and create a dummy social media product page on FB.

 ## __Tech Stack__